top of page

 When it came to designing memes, we aimed to keep things visually consistent while still allowing for personal style.
 Each admin brought their own creative flair, but we all used a shared Photoshop template to keep elements like borders and effects uniform across posts.
 This helped everything feel cohesive, even with different designers behind the scenes.
 Occasionally, we’d break from the template to better fit a specific idea or joke.
 The memes below were created by myself and two other admins—showcasing how our template kept things unified while still leaving room for individuality.

-During my time running UMichAffirmations, we teamed up with several other creators and brands—but three standouts were OSUAffirmations, Michigan Marketing Club, and the Michiganensian Yearbook.
+During my time running UMichAffirmations, we teamed up with several other creators and brands—but three standouts were OSUAffirmations, Michigan Marketing & Advertising Club, and the Michiganensian Yearbook.

 As a born-and-raised Ohioan and Big Ten football fan, the annual Michigan vs. Ohio State game was always a big deal.
-Even after committing to U-M (to much surprise from friends back home), I saw the rivalry as a perfect chance to boost engagement.
+I saw the rivalry as a perfect chance to boost engagement.
 I built a relationship with the OSUAffirmations admins, and we started posting playful, trash-talk-style content about each other in the weeks leading up to the game.

 The back-and-forth created a fun “are they actually beefing?” storyline that kept followers from both schools coming back.
 On game day, we posted hour-by-hour roasts and memes, which ended up generating some of our highest engagement ever—most posts that week pulled in 3,000 to 5,000+ likes.